synzen/MonitoRSS/README.md

 1. Follow the instructions above to self host.
 Be sure to clone this repo - the [clone repo](https://github.com/synzen/MonitoRSS-Clone) is no longer used or maintained.
 2. In your `.env.prod` file, set `BACKEND_API_MONGODB_URI` to your MongoDB URI
-3. Run `docker-compose up -d --build`
+3. Run `docker-compose --parallel 1 up -d --build`
+    - If you run into issues with network timeouts, pass the parallel flag to only build 1 container at once: `docker-compose --parallel 1 up -d`
-4. Access the control panel via http://localhost:8000 and convert all your legacy feeds to personal feeds.
+5. Access the control panel via http://localhost:8000 and convert all your legacy feeds to personal feeds.
 Legacy feed articles will not be fetched/delivered until they are converted to personal feeds.
-5. After verifying that all is working as expected, you may delete your v6 files.
+6. After verifying that all is working as expected, you may delete your v6 files.